CU-CloudCollab/docker-github/README.md

 See [GitHub Credentials Management](https://confluence.cornell.edu/display/CLOUD/GitHub+Credentials+Management) for how this fits into a larger git credentials management scheme.

+## Caution!

+Be aware that the contents of the `/keys/` directory is present in intermediate layers of the Docker image.
+This means that, with proper knowhow, a bad guy could root out the contents of the `/keys` file from the final image.

 ## Run the example

 The main point here is to show how a [Dockerfile](Dockerfile) can be used to clone a private GitHub repo that has a deploy key configured for it.